 Access your messages across all your devices

-Turn on iCloud Messages to store messages from your iOS device, iPadOS device, and Mac in iCloud.
+Turn on iCloud Messages to store messages from your iPhone, iPad, iPod touch, and Mac in iCloud.
 Your messages are kept up to date on all your devices.
 You can start a conversation on one device and finish it on another.
 Learn how to store messages in iCloud.